The Carbon Composition and Carbon Film Resistor Myth

 Many production amps (lower cost tube amps) have carbon film resistors because they are cheaper than other types saving the builder a few bucks per unit.
 Boutique makers often use the older carbon comp types to exploit unknowing buyers, out of a lack or education, pure mysticism, or a desire for the inside of their amps to look old timey.
 None are good reasons to include them in an amp.
 They should only be used if a difference in sound is possible or desired.
 There are steep trade-offs for using carbon based resistors: shorter service life, extra noise and the potential for fire.

 Do they have special tonal properties?

 In 98% of circuit positions in a tube amp circuit carbon comp and film resistors only add noise.
 In some positions they can distort the audio signal which is sometimes (not always) desirable.
 This only occurs in circuit positions with both high DC voltage with a large superimposed AC signal.
 Certain plate resistors positions in an amp will sound slightly different with carbon comp or carbon film resistors.
-In some of my amps I will use carbon comps in these positions for extra flavor.
+In some of my amps I will use carbon comps of films in these positions for extra flavor.
 Judicious use is wise.
 No amp will need more a handful of carbon resistors for this purpose.

 What problems do they present?

 Carbon Comps and Films are noisy and make amps have more hiss, pops, and sizzle.
 They get even nosier over time.
 That pan frying sound you hear in old amp is the sound of carbon resistors.
 Carbon films are a little quieter but not as quiet as metal film, metal oxide or wirewound resistors.

 Over time they can drift in value so they need to be replaced for the amp to sound the same or sometimes even work correctly.